Corporate Backgrounder - Spring 2016

 - Imagination Technologies

 Synopsys also maintains a broader semiconductor and IP vendor program aimed at enabling our vendor partners to produce the best quality libraries and design flows our mutual customers.

 Synopsys Users Group (SNUG)

 Established in 1991, SNUG represents a global design community focused on accelerating innovation.
-As SNUG marks its 25th anniversary, it is the electronics industry's largest user conference, and it continues its tradition of delivering a robust technical program developed by users, for users and includes strong ecosystem partner participation through Designer Community Expos in many regions.
-SNUG brings together nearly 9,500 users across North America, Europe, Asia and Japan, and features approximately 270 customer papers.
-For information on the SNUG 2014 program, or to view SNUG Silicon Valley keynote presentations, please visit the SNUG Conference
+As SNUG marks its 25th anniversary, it is the electronics industry's largest user conference, and it continues its tradition of delivering a robust technical program developed by users, for users.
+SNUG brings together more than 10,700 users across North America, Europe, Asia and Japan, features approximately 680 customer papers, and includes strong ecosystem partner participation through Designer Community Expos in many regions.
+For information on the SNUG 2015 program, or to view SNUG Silicon Valley keynote presentations, please visit the SNUG Conference

 Synopsys University Program

 Synopsys Community Affairs

 Synopsys Community Affairs embodies the company's values by implementing worldwide philanthropic strategies that strengthen local communities, encourage employee engagement and inspire a new generation of leaders.